PropertyBrands/scr-stp-doc/api-spec.md

 3. ApiPartner has been set on the client location (requires a developer)
 4. ApiPartner has been setup in the API (requires a developer)
     * add partner to the enum of ApiPartners
-    * setup an api partner event handler for any new partner(there is a base class for all taz flavored handlers).
+    * setup an api partner event handler for any new partner

 ## Authentication